wgbrown/PBILearningResources/README.md

 **Outline**

-  Power BI for the end user</br>
+  Power BI for the end user
-  Power BI for Business users and analysts</br>
+  Power BI for Business users and analysts
-  Data engineers / Advanced techniques</br>
+  Data engineers / Advanced techniques

 ## 1) Power BI for End users  (Start here to understand the user experience)
 Content for end users who consume content via the Power BI portal and/or Excel